iron-software/IronPdfPython.Examples/quickstart/README.md

 Logger.LoggingMode = Logger.LoggingModes.All
 ```

-## Licensing and Support
+## Licensing & Support Available

-Acquiring a live project license is possible [here](https://ironpdf.com/python/licensing/).
-A 30-day trial license is also available <a class="js-modal-open" data-modal-id="trial-license" href="#trial-license">here</a>.
+[Obtain a license](https://ironpdf.com/python/licensing/) for use in production environments.
+A 30-day trial license is also accessible [here](https://ironpdf.com/#trial-license).

-For a comprehensive resource library including code examples and detailed documentation, visit: <a href="https://ironpdf.com/python/">IronPDF for Python</a>.
+Visit our [IronPDF for Python page](https://ironpdf.com/python/) for comprehensive tutorials, code examples, licensing details, and documentation.

-For additional support and inquiries, please [contact our support team](#live-chat-support).
+For further assistance and inquiries, feel free to [contact our team](https://ironpdf.com/#live-chat-support).